Best Swim Goggles for Kids

 These tie-dyed goggles have smaller eye openings that could be a problem for older children or those with wider faces.
 While our testers didn't complain, we could see how the design might cause problems for others.
 Overall, we think this budget-friendly product is one to consider if you want a good pair of goggles without breaking the bank.

 The Splaqua Kids Swim Goggles are straightforward goggles with one strap that wraps around twice for forward pull adjustment allowing kids to tighten goggles on their own.
-Our testing showed no leaking, and users say the goggles are comfy.
+Our testing showed no leaking, and users say the goggles are comfortable.

 The Speedo goggles are harder to adjust than some of the competition, and we wish they had the push-button release on some of the less impressive competition.
 However, perhaps this is why we didn't have to tighten them as often as the competition.
 We think these goggles are great for most children for any activity, and the sun tint gives them a leg up on the competition providing protection parents will love.